 Residential and Commercial Sewer Service Charges.
 In December 2017, the Board of Directors authorized a Proposition 218 notice on proposed rate increases for each year over the next five years.
 Pursuant to the adoption of Ordinance No. OCSD-49 on March 28, 2018, the District established residential Sewer Service Charges, except within Revenue Area No. 14, based on the cost of services and facilities provided to each customer of the District.
-The noticed public hearing held in connection with the adoption of this ordinance considered an increase in the single family residential rate, the underlying rate for all of the District's sewer service charges, of 1.2% for Fiscal Year 2018-19 through Fiscal Year 2022-23.
+The noticed public hearing held in connection with the adoption of this ordinance considered an increase in the single-family residential rate, the underlying rate for all of the District's sewer service charges, of 1.2% for Fiscal Year 2018-19 through Fiscal Year 2022-23.
 These increases were approved by the Board through the adoption of Ordinance No. OCSD-49.
-The District deferred the approved 1.2% rate increase for fiscal year 2020-21 as a COVID-19 relief measure but expects to implement the 1.2% increases scheduled in each of fiscal years 2021-22 and 2022-23 as approved.
-Set forth in Table 6 below is a comparison of the past and projected Sewer Service Charge rate for single family residences ("SFRs") for the fiscal years shown.
+The District deferred the 1.2% rate increase for Fiscal Year 2020-21 as a coronavirus disease ("COVID-19") relief measure but implemented the 1.2% increase scheduled for fiscal year 2021-22 and the 1.2% increase scheduled in fiscal year 2022-23 as approved.